-Graduates of the Counseling and Career Development program receive a world-class education through relevant, interpersonal, and technology-rich learning experiences.
-The CCD program currently offers two specializations: career counseling and school counseling.
-All graduates of the CCD program complete:
+Graduates of the CCD program receive a world-class education through relevant, interpersonal, and technology-rich learning experiences.
+A Master of Arts, this program offers a choice of three specializations: career counseling, clinical mental health counseling, and school counseling.
+Regardless of the specialization, you will complete:

-Application deadline: February 1 for full consideration.
+Application deadline: February 1

 Applications are accepted for the summer (highly encouraged) and fall semesters only.